mpromonet/v4l2rtspserver/README.md

 		 -a fmt     : ALSA capture audio format (default S16_LE)

 		 device   : V4L2 capture device and/or ALSA device (default /dev/video0)

+When audio support is not present, ALSA options are not printed running with `-h` argument.

 Authentification is enable when almost one user is defined.
 You can configure credentials :
  * using plain text password: